purduesigbots/pros-docs/v5/okapi/api/chassis/model/skid-steer-model.rst

 Constructor(s)
 --------------

-This constructor infers the encoders from the motors.
+This constructor infers the encoders from the left side and right side motors.

 .. tabs ::
    .. tab :: Prototype